 Results

-Cooperative Dry Bean Nursery selection framework

-Selection and breeding strategies to generate new bean entries for the CDBN varied across years and among breeding programs.
-However, in general, new advanced lines were selected from either single, triple, or double crosses among advanced breeding material and released cultivars, which in most cases were already tested within the CDBN in previous years.
-These lines were bulked to increase seed supply, then field tested to ensure consistency of phenotypic responses in the advanced lines.
-Entries with favorable characteristics were often entered into the CDBN to be phenotyped in multiple environments.
-Consequently, most CDBN entries are members of a complex pedigree which has had novel, favorable alleles recombined or introgressed into it over time.

-It is clear that the CDBN is not a randomly mating, homogeneous population, and the breeding and selection strategy in the CDBN likely impacts GWAS on this material in a number of ways.
-Presumably, breeders have increased the frequency of alleles that favorably affect phenotypes over time, which should aid in the detection of these genomic regions via GWAS.
-The multiple generations of inbreeding should reduce allelic heterogeneity, which should also aid GWAS.
-Indeed, we find few heterozygous regions in our SNP dataset, and few examples of multiallelic loci.
-By the same token, the frequent inbreeding may also increase the size of linkage disequilibrium (LD) blocks or cause spurious patterns of LD, which may cause non-syntenic associations and make candidate gene identification more difficult.
-In addition, the infrequent crosses between the gene pools from the two independent domestication events, and the assortative mating practiced as part of the breeding strategy, could lead to an inflated false positive rate and create correlations between previously uncorrelated traits (Li et al. 2017).

 Phenotypic Correlations in the Cooperative Dry Bean Nursery

 The CDBN contains a wealth of data to study the genetics of phenotypes and phenotypic correlations (Fig. 1, Fig. 2a).
 We were able to obtain and genotype 327 germplasm entries from the 544+ entries present in the CDBN trials from 1981 to 2015, including 124 entries that were neither released commercially nor submitted to the National Plant Germplasm System (NPGS 2017), and 39 entries whose seed would not germinate.
 Most of the remaining entries were grown in the CDBN before 1990 and had seed stocks that, for reasons of practicality, were no longer maintained by breeders (Fig. 1).
 GBS of the available genotypes generated 1.2M SNPs for analysis of stable effects in the CDBN.

 BLUPs of phenotypes from the CDBN, conditioned on location, location by year, and the kinship matrix, are analogous to breeding values for the CDBN entries.
-These genetic values can be used to determine the narrow-sense heritability, h2, potentially explainable by GWAS. h2 varied between 6% and 73% in the 21 phenotypic BLUPs (Table 1).
+These genetic values can be used to determine the broad-sense heritability, h2, potentially explainable by GWAS. h2 varied between 6% and 73% in the 21 phenotypic BLUPs (Table 1).
 We then determined the correlations between the BLUPs of CDBN phenotypes, or the genetic correlations.
-Correlation coefficients between BLUPs of CDBN phenotypes varied between -0.75 and 0.81, and most phenotypes were significantly correlated (Figure S1).
-Two major groups of phenotypes were positively correlated: biomass, days to flowering, plant height, zinc deficiency score, days to maturity, blackroot presence/absence, and early vigor were in the first of these groups, and white mold damage score, growth habit, seed yield, harvest index, lodging, rust damage score, bean common mosaic virus damage score, and halo blight damage score were in the second of these groups.
-These two groups had negative phenotypic correlations with each other.
+Correlation coefficients between BLUPs of CDBN phenotypes varied between -0.63 and 0.73, and 45% of phenotypic pairs had a correlation coefficient of 20% (Figure S1).
+Two major groups of phenotypes were positively correlated: biomass, days to flowering, plant height, and days to maturity were in the first of these groups, and white mold damage score, growth habit, seed yield, harvest index, lodging, and rust damage score were in the second of these groups.
+With the exception of biomass, these two groups had modest negative phenotypic correlations with each other.

 Eight CDBN phenotypes have genetic associations above the false discovery rate